apiaryio/dredd/docs/hooks-new-language.md

 When you run Dredd with `--langauge` argument, it runs the command in argument and tries to connect to localhost port `61321`.
 If cannection to the hook handling serevr was'nt sucecssful it exits with `3`.

-Dredd internally registers a function for each [type of hooks](hooks.md#types-of-hooks) and when this function is executed it generates execution `uuid`, serializes received function parameters, sends it to the socket for handling (execution) in other language and waits until messaage with same `uuid` is received.
-Then it assigns received data back to the transaction, so other language can interact with transactions same way like [native Node.js hooks](hooks-node.md).
+Dredd internally registers a function for each [type of hooks](hooks.md#types-of-hooks) and when this function is executed it assigns execution `uuid` to the event, serializes received function parameters (a [Transaction object](hooks.md#transaction-object-structure) or Array of it), sends it to the TCP socket to be handled (executed) in other language and waits until messaage with same `uuid` is received.
+After data reception it assigns received `data` back to the transaction, so other language can interact with transactions same way like [native Node.js hooks](hooks-node.md).

 ## What to implement

+If you want to write a hook handler for your language you will have to implement:s

 - CLI Command with TCP socket server
 - Hooks API in your language for registering code being executed during the [Dredd lifecycle](usage.md#dredd-execution-lifecycle):